mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 The node can also be tested locally with a sandbox environment.
 (See :doc:`sandbox documentation <../user/sandbox>`.)

-Once you initialized the "sandboxed" client data with ``./src/bin_client/octez-init-sandboxed-client.sh``, you can run a sandboxed rollup node with ``octez-smart-rollup-node run``.
+Once you initialized the "sandboxed" client data with ``./src/bin_client/mavkit-init-sandboxed-client.sh``, you can run a sandboxed rollup node with ``mavkit-smart-rollup-node run``.

-A temporary directory ``/tmp/tezos-smart-rollup-node.xxxxxxxx`` will be used.
+A temporary directory ``/tmp/mavryk-smart-rollup-node.xxxxxxxx`` will be used.
 However, a specific data directory can be set with the environment variable ``SCORU_DATA_DIR``.

-.. _rollup_history_mode:

 History modes
 -------------